corda/corda-runtime-os/applications/p2p-link-manager/README.md

   -i, --instance-id=<instanceId>
                The unique instance ID (default to random number) -k, --kafka-servers=<kafkaServers>
-               The kafka servers (default: localhost:9092)
-      --topic-prefix=<topicPrefix>
+               A comma-separated list of addresses of Kafka brokers (default: localhost:9092) --topic-prefix=<topicPrefix>
                The topic prefix (default: )
 ```